delta-rho/install-emr/README.md

 ## Known Issues ##
 *****
 *   "m1.large" or larger instance types must be used.
 Smaller instance types have caused issues where hadoop is unable to start
-*   Shiny server does not start during the bootstrapping and attempts to make it do so have not been successful.
-After the cluster has started you must ssh into the master and start it manually:
-    `sudo -u shiny nohup shiny-server &`